SAFETY AND SECURITY POLICY OF EXPLORUSSIA TOUR OPERATOR

 Russian cities have some restrictions regarding professional photo shooting.
 Photographing any sites of strategic importance (e.g. airside area at airports) is banned.
 You are likely to have your camera confiscated or you could even get arrested if caught.

-It’s prohibited to make pictures in the Mausoleum.
+It’s prohibited to take pictures in the Mausoleum.

-In metro, professional photoshooting should be negotiated beforehand with the senior management of the metro.
+In the metro, professional photo shooting should be negotiated beforehand with the senior management of the metro.